IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 }
 ```

-In both of the examples, note that the toolchain webhook URL is overrided only in case of failure.
+In both of the examples, the toolchain webhook URL is overridden only in case of failure.

 ## Ensuring traceability across toolchain integrations

 Configure your Jenkins environment to integrate with your Bluemix toolchain by following the instructions in [the Bluemix Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
-You can disregard steps 6d through 6f, as they only apply to freeform Jenkins projects.
+You can disregard steps 6d through 6f, as they apply only to freeform Jenkins projects.

-Integrating with a toolchain gives you end to end traeceability and deployment mapping.
+Integrating with a toolchain gives you end to end traceability and deployment mapping.
 After you follow the integration instructions, add the command `cf icd --create-connection $IBM_CLOUD_DEVOPS_WEBHOOK_URL $CF_APP_NAME` after your deployment steps.
 This command connects your Jenkins integration to an app that is running on Bluemix.

-Here is an example of a deployment step in full.
-Note that the last command is `cf icd --create-connection`.
+This example shows a deployment step in full.
+The last command is `cf icd --create-connection`.

 <pre>
 sh '''